 1) Collaboration as a tool for creating ‘shared value’.
 A case of AGcelerate Initiative.
 Rushongoka Wa-Mpiira

 2) Partnerships Linking Smallholder Farmers to Market.
-Katarina Erisksson, Project and Partnership Development Directo, Tetra Laval AB
+Katarina Eriksson, Project and Partnership Development Director, Tetra Laval AB

 11.30 – 12.00 Overcoming challenges in MSPs from a donor perspective.
 Anne Kullman, Sida Senior Advisor